Vanessa Feltz: 2000s

+2010s

 Feltz returned to the Big Brother house on 3 September 2010 during Ultimate Big Brother, the last series to be broadcast on Channel 4.
 She was evicted from the house on 8 September, two days before the final.

 Feltz took on a greater workload of radio and TV presenting in 2011.
 She took over the BBC Radio 2 Early Breakfast Show on 17 January 2011 broadcasting from 05:00 until 06:30 each weekday in the slot formerly occupied by Sarah Kennedy.
 Writing of her Radio 2 debut, The Daily Telegraph radio critic, Gillian Reynolds described Feltz's voice as "like lemon tea with honey".
 From January 2021, her show was extended by an hour and began at the earlier time of 04:00.
 She often covered Jeremy Vine's news and current affairs show on Radio 2 when Vine was away.
 During this time her early breakfast show was covered by another presenter, usually Nicki Chapman.
 Feltz announced on 28 July 2022 that she would leave the show the following day, and Radio 2 after 2 weeks of covering for Jeremy Vine on 26 August.
+She was succeeded by weatherman Owain Wyn Evans permanently in February 2023.

-On 7 March 2011, Channel 5 moved The Vanessa Show to an afternoon slot at 14:15 following disappointing ratings for the morning slot.
+In January 2011, she started hosting The Vanessa Show on Channel 5.
+On 7 March 2011, Channel 5 moved the topical daytime show to an afternoon slot at 14:15 following disappointing ratings for the morning slot.
 The move allowed Feltz to appear in live editions of her TV show after her morning radio commitments.
+The show featured a mix of celebrity interviews, news items and debate around a range of issues.
 Ratings eventually improved and a second series of the show was planned to commence in September 2011 but it never went ahead.
 The Guardian's "Media Monkey" blog dubbed Feltz "officially the hardest working woman in broadcasting" due to her weekday broadcasting commitments.

 On 7 September 2013, she re-entered the Celebrity Big Brother house to take part in a task.
 She left the house the same day.

 In July 2019, the BBC Annual Report recorded that Feltz was one of three women, along with Claudia Winkleman and Zoe Ball, amongst the ten highest paid BBC presenters, with a salary of £355,000.